gs9896/VMS/README.md

 ### User booking appointment outside premises :
 ![image](https://user-images.githubusercontent.com/54369528/109418006-123a8580-79ec-11eb-9af5-91a51d9cf32b.png)

+Here in this flow it is described how visitor can book thier appointment using VMS application without even going to meeting site.
+* Visitor will first see VMS landing page there they have to click on BOOK APPOINTMENT.
+* After that they see a Visit form where the  user have to fill details like Full Name, Phone Number, Email, Host and the Purpose of visit.
+* On click to Proceed user will see a thank you page and receives mail for appointment verification.
+* Then user needs to verify their appointment via link received in mail.
+* After Appointment verification user will receive check in/out token which they have to use on visit to site.
+* On premise visitor have to use the token received via mail earlier to check-in and after entering the token user check-in time will be noted and image will also be captured at that time.
+* Afer meeting with particular host user have to use check out token to exit and the check-out time will be recorded and thankyou for your visit message will be received.

 ### Visitor on premises :
 ![image](https://user-images.githubusercontent.com/54369528/109418027-254d5580-79ec-11eb-83bb-2ca0ee9d6f4c.png)

+Here in this flow it is described how visitor entering premises can check-in using VMS application.
+* Visitor first of all will view Check-in/out page.
+* There visitor have to click on NEW VISITOR and he/she will be redirected to visit form.
+* At visit form user have to enter their details, host they want to meet and the purpose of the meeting.
+* On click to proceed user will be redirected to click image and save details.
+* After that visitor details and check in time will be recorded and receives mail regarding check out token.
+* Host will also get a mail for their meeting with Visitor.
+* After that user can enter premises.
+* Now at the time of check out user have to use the token received via mail and can successfully check-out from the building.

 ### Admin Portal :
 ![image](https://user-images.githubusercontent.com/54369528/109418039-3eee9d00-79ec-11eb-8746-a7919c636f31.png)

+Here in this flow Admin portal is described and the features admin can use.
+* First of all Admin needs to login to the portal.
+* Admin enters the credentials and validation occurs, if credentials are valid admin will see portal.
+* There at admin portal admin can see visitor's table regarding visitor's check in/out and other records, can add new host to VMS, can download Records CSV, opens the visitor's portal.
+* To see visitor's records admin have to click on Visit table.
+* To add new host admin clicks on ADD HOST and after that fill form regarding host name, host designation, phone number, email and click on ADD HOST.
+New host will be added to the database.
+* To download CSV of Visitor's records admin have to click on CSV and CSV file be downloaded and saved on local system.
+* Admin also have to open Visitors landing page at reception for visitors check in/out.

 ## Database schema :
 ![image](https://user-images.githubusercontent.com/54369528/109427137-f4364a80-7a16-11eb-8eb8-0921d73f59bb.png)